Simple proofs for Furstenberg sets over finite fields: Introduction

 In particular, the same lower bound holds for $K(q,n,k,m)$. \end{theorem}

+Note that, if $m < q^{n-k}$, then the right side of the inequality in Theorem \ref{th:pureIncidences} is negative.
+Hence Theorem \ref{th:pureIncidences} is interesting only for larger $m$.

 The proof of Theorem \ref{th:largeMFurst} combines (\ref{eq:kakeya}) with incidence estimates for large sets in finite fields.
-The proof of Theorem \ref{th:pureIncidences} relies only on incidence estimates for large sets in finite fields, and doesn't depend even indirectly on the polynomial method.
+The proof of Theorem \ref{th:pureIncidences} relies only on incidence estimates for large sets in finite fields, and doesn't rely on the polynomial method.

-Lastly, when $n$ is divisible by $k$ we can give an incredibly simple proof (a few lines) giving the following bound.
+Lastly, when $n$ is divisible by $k$, a very simple proof shows that the following bound follows directly from (\ref{eqn:generalMKakeya}).

 \begin{theorem} Let $q$ be a prime power, and let $n,k$ and $m$ be positive integers such that $m \leq q^k$ and $n$ is divisible by $k$, we have

 \end{theorem}